A BETTER WAY TO TO LIVE WITH A CHRONIC CONDITION

 Building, testing & reflecting

-Part of the project when solutions take shape and undergo testing and evaluation.
+Part of the project when solutions took shape and underwent testing and evaluation.
 Finally adjusted concept My Journey was developed as the final solution under the name VEA.

 VEA is a kit supporting women in the transition into living with endometriosis.
 It is deeply personalized as each of patients has different needs.
 VEA consist of a physical tracker that helps to record symptoms important for a particular individual and platform helping to introduce lifestyle changes, connect with other women and specialists as well as understand tracked data and make informed decisions.
 Focus of this system is on helping user to learn about their own body and achieve the best available to them quality of life.